scorpiontx/STX-721_Data_Availability/README.md

 This README file is for the data availability of the AACR Journal Entry Titled "STX-721, a covalent EGFR/HER2 exon 20 inhibitor, takes advantage of exon 20 mutant dynamic protein states and achieves unique mutant-selectivity across human cancer models."

-The trajectories from the metadynamics simulations are included in a data directory located on S3 (link pending), while analysis scripts are included here on GitHub.
+[Link to Publication Pending]

 ## Raw Data (Metadynamics Simulation Trajectories)

+The first step is to download the data directory from our AWS S3 Bucket Located Here:

-In the data directory on S3 (link pending), trajectory files are in dcd format and have been converted from desmond trajectories.
+In the data directory, trajectory files are in dcd format and have been converted from desmond trajectories.

 - Trajectory Directories:
     - WT_*